 Our law firm handles all wrongful death lawsuits and personal injury cases through contingency fee agreements.
 This arrangement postpones the payment of all your legal services until after we have successfully resolved your case through a jury trial or a negotiated out-of-court settlement.
 You are not required to pay any fees until you have obtained them from the defendants.
 Also, our legal team will ensure you are receiving appropriate medical care to improve your health and support your survival from this devastating disease.

-How to Take Legal Action Following a Mesothelioma Injury
+Take Legal Action Following a Mesothelioma Injury Today

 If your loved one is the victim of mesothelioma, it is crucial to understand your legal options for pursuing a compensation claim to ensure your family receives the money they deserve.
 The mesothelioma injury attorneys at Rosenfeld Injury Lawyers (888-424-5757) accept all personal injury cases and wrongful death lawsuits through contingency fee arrangements.
 This agreement means that your payments are postponed until after we have successfully resolved your case for financial compensation.